Ziziphus abyssinica

-Ziziphus abyssinica is a species of shrub in the family Rhamnaceae.
+Ziziphus abyssinica is a species of flowering plant in the family Rhamnaceae.
+It is a shrub or tree native to tropical Africa.

 Habitation and distribution

 It is endemic to dryer habitats across tropical Africa, south of the Sahel and north of the southern African deserts.

 Description

 Ziziphus abyssinica has distinct pairs of one hooked and one straight thorn, similar to the related southern African Ziziphus mucronata.